LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/ContextWarehouse/CustomStaticOrFunction.md

     <img class="fancyimage" width="500" src="img/maven/Faas invocation permissions 2.png">

-#### Create a FaaS attribute in Maven
+#### Create a FaaS attribute in Conversation Orchestrator

 Once you have created a Function, you can now use that as an attribute in Context Warehouse to fetch external data at runtime.

-1. To create a new FaaS attribute, login to Maven using your LiveEngage credentials and then navigate to Context Warehouse/Custom
+1. To create a new FaaS attribute, login to Conversation Orchestrator using your LiveEngage credentials and then navigate to Context Warehouse/Custom

 2. Click on the **FaaS +** button